Mel-A-M/adb-converged-db/provisioning/provisioning.md

 5. Fill the last part of the provisioning form with the following values.

-   - Access Type: `Allow secure access from everywhere`
+   - Access Type: `Secure access from everywhere`
    - Choose a license type: `License Included`

    Click **Create Autonomous Database**.